 If you have any questions about this medication, please contact us in the pharmacy to discuss on 0161 707 6800 or email us [email protected]

-At Men’s Pharmacy we offer a free online consultation with a practising NHS GP.
+At Men’s Pharmacy we offer a free online consultation with a practising pharmacist prescriber.
 The consultation takes just a few minutes and we ask the things we need to know to enable to safely prescribe you the medicine.

 We ask that you provide full details of your medical condition also request that you always review the patient information leaflet before use.
 You can find details of the medication leaflets on our website and they are also posted to you with your medication.